 The project team will include about ten to fifteen people.

-Business and legal parties will be involved as necessary to ensure that things follow laws and industry standards.
+Business and legal parties will be involved to ensure that things follow laws and industry standards.

 The project timeframe is set at a year after this system proposal passes.
 This should be enough time to create the minimal viable pro.

-The project structure for the ADA-Friendly Navigation App is good.
+The project structure for the ADAFNA is good.

-There are many stakeholders and teams to ensure that everything is handled, from marketing and development to law.
+There are many stakeholders and teams to ensure everything is handled, from marketing and development to law.

 The project timeline of 1 year should be an adequate amount of time.